projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

        $ ls /dev/ttyUSB*
        /dev/ttyUSB0

 #.
-Connect to board via ``minicom``, and use ``/dev/ttyUSB0`` for example:
+Connect to the board via ``minicom``, and use ``/dev/ttyUSB0``.
+For example:

    .. code-block:: none

        $ sudo minicom -s /dev/ttyUSB0

    .. note::
-      Please verify the minicom serial port settings are 115200 8N1 and both HW and SW flow control are turned off.
+      Verify that the minicom serial port settings are 115200 8N1 and both HW and SW flow control are turned off.

 #.
-When you see following console log, please press any key to enter
+When the following console log displays, press any key to enter the
    shell command:

    .. code-block:: none